Overview

 Our tutors

-Each session is presented by a senior expert in the field, with a balance between practitioners from industry and leading academic researchers.
-The course lecturers are:
+Each session will be led by a senior expert in the field, featuring a balanced perspective, combining industry know-how with the latest insights from leading academic researchers.

 Booking